collocations.org

 cease, end, stop

-All too soon the stilted conversation ran out.
+All too soon the stilted conversation ran dry.

 In the Western world it is polite to maintain eye contact during conversation.

-In the programme tonight we hear Dr Chris Toole in conversation with the artist Mary Witherspoon.
+In tonight's show we hear Chris Toole in conversation with the artist Mary Withers.

 We had a long conversation about old cars.